 The same trick appears with rivers.
 Rivers meander and have small curves.
 And if you zoom in further, more little bends and twists might appear in the thalweg.

-It’s called the coastline paradox—the length of something complex is basically impossible to determine because the length keeps increasing the smaller the measurement goes.
+It’s known as the coastline paradox: The length of something complex is basically impossible to determine because the length keeps increasing the smaller the measurement goes.

 Have you got a Big Question you'd like us to answer?
 If so, let us know by emailing us at email@example.com.